Experience peace and tranquility in walking the trails and labyrinth. Feel a connection with creation and the creator.

 - Available to walk when open to the public.

 - Groups renting the facilities walk the labyrinth.

 - School and camp groups participate in guided walks, stopping at stations to reflect on the gifts of creation.

 - Groups can schedule a time to walk.

-Walk the 13 reflective stations in the trail.
-Each station offers something for the mind, body, and spirit, with theme-centered factual information, reflections, and suggested activities.
-We are grateful to the Capitol Square Rotary which provided funding, labor, and assistance with the stations and to students at Upper Arlington High School who helped plan each site.
+Walk the 13 reflective stations on the trail.
+Each station offers something for the mind, body, and spirit.
+A sign can be found at each station with theme-centered factual information, reflections, and suggested activities.
+We are grateful to the Capitol Square Rotary which provided funding, labor, and assistance with the stations and to students from Upper Arlington High School who helped plan each site.

-- Trails are open to the public on Fridays, 10 am to 5 pm, from April through November.
-Check the calendar page as we are occasionally closed.
+- Trails are open to the public Wednesdays to Fridays, 10 am to 4 pm, from April through November.
+Check the calendar page as we are occasionally closed.*

 - Contact us to set up a date if your group is interested in walking the trails.

 - Please check our events calendar as we are occasionally closed.

 *As of March 16th 2020 Shepherd’s Corner Ecology Center is closed to visitors.
 When it is safe to reopen, our Monday – Friday visitation days will be reinstated.*